silvavin/Detona_Ralph/README.md

 ## Technologies

+- JavaScript
-- Python
+- HTML
-- Pygame
+- CSS
-- [Include any additional technologies, languages, or frameworks]

 ## Contributing

 Contributions are encouraged!
 Please open an issue or submit a pull request to contribute.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## License